dbrudnicki/yoga-example/README.md

 # yoga-example

-A simple GraphQL Yoga server example
+A simple GraphQL server using Apollo

 ## Getting Started